 With this in mind, we first consider the feasible wireless technology to connect the devices to edge and then backhaul connectivity between the edge layer and cloud.
-Whereas bluetooth, ZigBee and WiFi offer better throughput they have a short range.
-This will require high node density to cover a small area.
-As such, they are not suitable to such scenario.
-A comparative study of LWPAN technologies is given [13, 67].
-Mekki et al. compare large-scale deployment of LoRa, SigFox and NB-IoT [13].
+Whereas Bluetooth, ZigBee and WiFi offer better throughput they have a short communication range.
+This will require high node density to cover a small area which also adds complexity and reduce battery lifetime.
+As such, they are not suitable to farming that require a share infrastructure to reduce cost and long range is needed.
+BLE and ZigBee, 6LoWPAN and Wi-FI throughput values.

+A comparative study of LWPAN technologies is given [14, 69].
+Mekki et al. compare large-scale deployment of LoRa, SigFox and NB-IoT [14].
 From this comparison Lora and SigFox are considered as cost-effective as spectrum and deployment cost for NB-IoT is high.
 SigFox end devices are cheaper but the deployment cost is high and on the other hand LoRa end devices are slightly expensive but its deployment cost is lower.
-Table ?? shows this comparison.
-Low cost single board computers and microcontrollers like Raspberry Pi and Arduino are used to construct gateways and end devices to reduce cost even further [68].
-The proliferation of low cost hardware, availability of open software and initiatives like Sparkfun and Adafruit has led to the third wave of Do-It-Yourself(DIY) which is seen as revolutionary, enabling anybody anywhere to create innovative solutions and this suits well regions where industrial manufacturing infrastructure is lacking [69].
+Table 2 shows this comparison.
+Low cost single board computers and microcontrollers like Raspberry Pi and Arduino are used to construct gateways and end devices to reduce cost even further [70].
+The proliferation of low cost hardware, availability of open software and initiatives like Sparkfun and Adafruit has led to the third wave